Rockford & Machesney Park, IL

 The Burch Team Philosophy Begins with YOU

 At Burch Dental, our team philosophy is elegantly simple.
-We ensure Patient Loyalty though Patient Satisfaction.
+We ensure patient loyalty through patient satisfaction.
 We believe we accomplish this by personalizing therapy plans to suit your individual needs.
-By utilizing cutting-edge technology, state of the art procedures, and traditional practice, our team can meet and exceed the expectations of our patients and the referring doctors.
+By utilizing cutting-edge technology, state-of-the-art procedures, and traditional practice, our team can meet and exceed the expectations of our patients and the referring doctors.
 Our exceptional clinical abilities stem from a perfectly balanced blend of experience, research, science, and art.
 We can deliver your aesthetic satisfaction through minimally invasive and cost-effective therapies.
-At Burch Dental, our philosophy, and our promise, is to provide you with high quality, attentive, and individualized care designed for your specific needs.
-Use the convenient online form or give us a quick call to schedule your appointment at the location closet to you.
+At Burch Dental, our philosophy and our promise is to provide you with high-quality, attentive, and individualized care designed for your specific needs.
+Use the convenient online form or give us a quick call to schedule your appointment at the location closest to you.